-We foster and preserve the human/animal bond by working with people who are homeless-who also share their lives with a pet.
-We also work with disabled, fixed income seniors, and disabled Veterans.
+We foster and preserve the human/animal bond by working with people who share their lives with a pet, and may need a little help in making ends meet.
+We provide pet food to homeless, disabled, fixed income seniors, and disabled Veterans.
 All of our work is done "in the field" where the homeless and their pets "live."
-Our region is spread out, and not a "metropolis, but we have a very high percentage homeless pet owners.
+Our region is spread out, and not a "metropolis, but we have a lot of people in need of help with their pets.

 Our primary focus is providing a regular source of pet food, allowing homeless and very low income individuals to use what few resources they have, to feed themselves.
 In our "off-time" and when able, we provide local snake relocation services, humanely trap stray/dumped animals, and provide emergency, short term care for animals in desperate need of help.
-Our boundaries are: Apple Valley, VIctorville, Hesperia, and Lucerne Valley.
+We also address issues of cruelty and neglect.
+Our boundaries are: Apple Valley, VIctorville, Hesperia, Phelan/Baldy Mesa and Lucerne Valley.